V-Sekai/manuals/features/scripting_system.md

-# A full scripting system for creating virtual reality games.
+# A full scripting system for creating virtual reality games

 A built-in script editor.